-Can I lower my premium if my home is in a high risk flood area?
+How can I prepare my home if it’s in a high-risk flood area?

-• Flood plan – if you’re in a high risk flood area, think about putting together a community flood plan so you know where to go and what to do.
-You could consider writing your own household plan too – it might sound a bit uptight and pernickety but a flood can catch you unawares and if so, it’s easy to panic and forget what to do.
+- Write a flood plan – think about putting together a community flood plan so you know where to go and what to do before, during and after a flood.
+You could consider writing your own household plan too.

-• Resist – try and prevent water from coming in, consider removable barriers and temporary seals for doors, windows and air vents.
+- Prevent water – you could add removable barriers and temporary seals for doors, windows and air vents.

-• One way valves – think about fitting one way valves to toilets and pipes to prevent sewage backing up into the house.
+- Fit one-way valves – think about installing these to toilets and pipes to prevent sewage backing up into the house.